vjeantet/alerter/README.md

-alerter is a command-line tool to send Mac OS X User Alerts (Notifications), which are available in Mac OS X 10.8 and higher. (even catalina) the program ends when the alerter is activated or closed, writing a the activated value to output (stdout), or a json object to describe the alert event.
+alerter is a command-line tool to send Mac OS X User Alerts (Notifications), which are available in Mac OS X 10.8 and higher. (even catalina) the program ends when the alerter is activated or closed, writing the activated value to output (stdout), or a json object to describe the alert event.

 Alerts are OS X notifications that stay on screen unless dismissed.